jnats/BetterDres/README.md

 The BetterDres mod is also licensed by the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
 Which is long and boring and is found either in the LICENSE.md file or conveniently right here, simplified: https://creativecommons.org/licenses/by-nc-sa/4.0/

-Panca's heightmap is one of GregroxMun's "Ellipsoid" textures.
-He has full rights to them and we are very thankful for him providing it to us.
-His work can be found at https://spacedock.info/profile/GregroxMun.
-All Rights Reserved and used with permission from Gregrox.
+Panca's heightmap WAS one of GregroxMun's "Ellipsoid" textures.
+We have created our own Ellipsoid heightmap which is not ownership of GregroxMun but Zherdev.
+This isn't to say of course that we weren't thankful for the time we were using his textures, as they were a good stepping stone and indicator of what we wanted to do with the mod.

 ### Other info
 We have a Discord server! pop into it through this link if you want to have a chat!